Apply SQL Transformation

 The remaining parameter is a SQL query, which uses the SQLite syntax.
 When typing multiple lines in the SQL Script text box, use a semi-colon to terminate each statement.
 Otherwise, line breaks are converted to spaces.

-This module supports all standard statements of the SQLite syntax.
+This component supports all standard statements of the SQLite syntax.
 For a list of unsupported statements, see the Technical Notes section.

 This section contains implementation details, tips, and answers to frequently asked questions.